Manodeepray/My_obsidian/mandal_sir/papers/when unlearning meets rag.md

 In essence, this RAG-based unlearning framework provides a flexible, efficient, and less intrusive method to address privacy concerns and sensitive data management for LLMs across different environments.

+in rag we get what external information to use to provide the use with here we get what not to use

 The Two-Component Framework in the *When Machine Unlearning Meets Retrieval-Augmented Generation (RAG)* paper is designed to achieve effective unlearning by working with RAG’s external retrieval system rather than modifying the LLM's internal parameters.
 This framework includes two key parts: the **Retrieval Component** and the **Constraint Component**.
 Here’s how each works in detail: